1Dimitrios3/chatbot/README.md

 -> uvicorn main:app --reload

-# You can also run the server and scripts using Docker.
+## Alternatively run the server and scripts using Docker.

-Start the Backend Server with Docker:
+Start the Server with Docker:

 -> docker build -f Dockerfile.runServer -t chatbot_be .